Skip to main content

 • boho throw blanket

-Let's add some of these into our tags.
+Let's add some of these into the tags.

-Now, you may be thinking, “Starla, didn’t you say we don't need to repeat the word blanket because Etsy will broad match it?”
+Wait...didn't we say that we don't need to repeat the word blanket because Etsy will broad match it?”
 And yes, this is true.
 But often, you'll run out of keyword ideas before you fill all 13 tags.
 In such cases, it's better to aim for an exact match.
 Rather than adding a one-word tag like "boho," aim to rank for an exact match with “boho throw blanket.”
 This is all about testing and experimenting to see what works for you.

 Publishing your listing